JaredCJR/ThesisTools/README.md

 * Build LLVM/Clang for Rewriter
   * The clone procedure is really similar to the official guide.
   * The prerequisite packages are as same as the above guide.
-     * Also, we use gcc 7.2 as out compiler to build LLVM/Clang
+     * Also, we use gcc 7.2(or above) as out compiler to build LLVM/Clang
 ```
 git clone https://github.com/llvm-mirror/llvm llvm-official
 cd llvm-official